Learning in Stackelberg Games with Non-myopic Agents: : A Near-Optimal Robust Search Algorithm for SSGs

-\paragraph{The classical approach: multiple LPs.} First, we recall the standard method for the full-information problem, which requires each agent utility function $v^y$ to be linear.
-Here, each best response region $K_y$ is convex as the intersection of $\cX$ with $n$ half-spaces, and we may rewrite the Stackelberg benchmark as a set of $n$ optimization problems, with the $y$-th optimizing $u_y$ over $K_y$:
+\paragraph{The classical approach: multiple LPs.} To compare \Clinch{} with prior approaches for SSGs, we recall the standard method for the full-information problem, which requires linear agent utility functions $v^y$.
+Each best response region $K_y$ is convex as the intersection of $\cX$ with $n$ half-spaces, and we may rewrite the Stackelberg benchmark as a set of $n$ optimization problems, with the $y$-th optimizing $u_y$ over $K_y$:

 These inner problems can be solved efficiently, since each $K_y$ is convex and each objective $u^y$ is quasi-convex by monotonicity.
 This approach was originally developed by \citet{conitzer2006computing} for the case when $\cX$ is a polytope and each $u^y$ is linear, where it is termed ``multiple LPs''.